-- To open the tool, select the Code > Search & Code > Text Search from the main menu. - Select documents or document groups that you want to search and click Continue.
+To open the tool, select the Code > Search & Code > Text Search from the main menu.

+Select documents or document groups that you want to search and click Continue.

-Select whether the base unit for the search and the later coding should be:
+Select the base unit for the search and the coding:

-- paragraphs
+- Paragraphs

-- sentences
+- Sentences

-- words
+- Words

-- or the exact match (wild cards can be used)
+- Exact matches (wild cards can be used)